Cloud Management

 Whether it’s public, private, or hybrid, deploying a cloud solution does not mean reducing the work involved in maintaining IT infrastructure.
 It is morphing the day-to-day activities of the in-house IT teams from cloud infrastructure management to other value-adding tasks, while maintenance is outsourced to third party vendors.

 Considering the complexity of hybrid cloud architectures and the abundance in choice of public and private clouds, you should always pay special attention to how the cloud will be managed.
 This can be streamlined by employing an adequate cloud management tool to gain control over all parts of the cloud estate from a single platform.
+Explore in-depth insights and learn the definition and effective strategies of cloud management.

 Whether it’s connecting multiple public clouds or unifying an on-premises private cloud with a public cloud, Divio offers enterprises a consistent interface for managing all cloud activities from a single platform.
 To find out more, arrange a demo of the cloud management platform.